johannchopin/restapify/docs/README.md

 ]
 ```

+> ⚠️ For now only objects with a key and value from type `string | number | boolean` are allowed.

 #### For-loop's range sequence

 For bigger amount of data you can use the `range` syntax that works the same than [range() from lodash](https://lodash.com/docs/4.17.15#range):